-Carers assessments are completed by taking a person-centred approach.
-They take account of the carer's individual circumstances and support needs
+All carers are routinely offered carers assessments.
+Assessments are made by taking a person-centred approach, taking account of your individual circumstances and support needs

-All carers are offered a face-to-face meeting at a time and place most suited to individual need.
-If the carer wishes, the assessment can be completed over the telephone
+You will usually be offered a face-to-face meeting (rules may be different during COVID-19) at a time and place suited to you.
+The assessment can be completed over the phone if you prefer.

-The carer's assessment helps to identify the impact of the carer's roles in areas such as Work/ Money/Housing/ Relationships/Hobbies/ Time/ Your Health and Wellbeing and to identify when carers need more help and support.
+The assessment helps to identify the impact of the role on your life areas such as work, money, housing, relationships, time and health and wellbeing and to identify when you might need some extra help and support.

-The carer will be offered appropriate and pertinent information about local services and resources available to carers across Waveney
+You will be able to discuss this confidentially and will be offered appropriate and useful information about local services and resources.

-Carers will be offered the opportunity to attend identified Recovery College courses, which can support them in their caring role.
+You will be offered the opportunity to attend Recovery College courses, which can support you in your carer role.